What does ADA compliance mean for my website?

 When linking to other webpages, don’t use “click here” as the link text.
 Using descriptive link text make it clear to users with screen readers or visual impairments which link is which and where each one leads.

 If you link to PDFs, PowerPoints, Word documents, or other types of files, make sure those files are accessible.
-You can check out the free Siteimprove Academy course on how to create accessible files.

 Accessible design means making your design more usable for everyone, not only people with disabilities.
 Here are a few things to think about when it comes to accessible design.